JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 The [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) paper has been a hot topic even before it made a splash as Best Paper of NeuralIPS 2018.
-By mixing ordinary differential equations and neural networks they were able to improve training speeds and accuracy over ResNet.
-Now with the floodgates opened causing a merge of differential equations merging with machine learning, the purpose of this blog post is into introduce the reader to differential equations from a data science perspective and show how to mix these tools with neural nets.
+By mixing ordinary differential equations and neural networks they were able to reduce the number of parameters and reduce memory costs in comparison to ResNet.
+Now with the floodgates opened causing a merge of differential equations with machine learning, the purpose of this blog post is into introduce the reader to differential equations from a data science perspective and show how to mix these tools with neural nets.